 3d films and photosensitive epilepsy

 Photosensitive epilepsy affects up to 3% of people with epilepsy.
 Seizures for photosensitive people are triggered by certain rates of flickering images or light.
 For most people seeing a film at the cinema is unlikely to trigger seizures.
-As so many films are now also released in 3D, we asked photosensitive epilepsy expert Professor Graham Harding whether 3D films could trigger seizures for people who have photosensitive epilepsy.
+As so many films are also released in 3D, we asked photosensitive epilepsy expert Professor Graham Harding whether 3D films could trigger seizures for people who have photosensitive epilepsy.
+We are grateful to Professor Stefano Seri MD, FRCP Professor of Clinical Neurophysiology, School of Life and Health Sciences, Aston University for reviewing and updating this information.

 "There are relatively few cases of photosensitive seizures in cinemas.
 The frame rate of normal cinemas is 24 frames per second, which would produce noticeable flicker and so be a risk to photosensitive people.
 However, the intensity in the cinema is very low (about one hundredth of a television set).